Gnacode/BIODRONES/readme.md

 This project models **aerosol dispersion and subsequent infection spread through air travel networks** using a combination of Lagrangian dispersion modeling (OpenDrift) and network-based infection propagation.
  It combines geospatial simulation, probabilistic infection modeling, and visualization of results for three major Danish airports (**AAL, BLL, and CPH**) over the period **24–29 September 2025**.

-Results can be seen on the Github page: https://gnacode.github.io/EURSUR/ and the dispersion is shown below as Figure 1.
 ------
+Results can be seen on Github page as an interactive dashboard: https://gnacode.github.io/EURSUR/ and the dispersion is shown below as Figure 1.

 ## **1. Dispersion Modeling with OpenDrift**